 Finding the right loan for your business is a daunting task.
-There are a plethora of business loans, each with unique aspects and requirements.
+There are a plethora of business loans, each with unique aspects and requirements, such as loan amounts, minimum credit score prerequisites, and repayment terms.
 Keep in mind all the factors that could affect your loan such as personal and business credit history, sufficient collateral, profitability, and cash flow.
 However, don’t let this discourage you.
 Don’t be afraid to ask questions and look around until you find the right lender and loan.
-Make sure to ask your lender what loans they offer and which one will help your business.
+Make sure to ask your lender what financing options they offer and what types of loans will best help your business.
 The most important thing is to find a loan that will best benefit you and your company’s needs.

 Lenders will want to know everything about your business.
 Take the time to tell them about your business, clients, and industry.
-You can also share how you plan to spend the loan money and where you want to be in the next 5-10 years.
+You can also share how you plan to spend the loan money and where you want to be in the next 5 to10 years.
 Additionally, be sure to bring any documents that can speak to the credibility of your business, including business and personal credit histories, business plans, proof of collateral, bank statements, tax returns, and any other legal paperwork.

 Some people never even figure out why their application was rejected.
-Sometimes it can be that your business involves to much risk or there wasn’t a clear business plan.
+Sometimes it can be that your business involves too much risk or there wasn’t a clear business plan.
 Most of the time it is something that can be changed and fixed.
-Before you submit another application make sure to revisit all aspects of your business proposal to make sure they meet the requirements.
+Before you submit another application, make sure to revisit all aspects of your business proposal to make sure they meet the requirements.

 Be aware of the following items that a lender will look for in your business loan application:

-Personal credit score: Your personal credit score plays a key role in whether a lender decides to grant you a business loan.
+Personal credit score —Your personal credit score plays a key role in whether a lender decides to grant you a business loan.
 Lenders want to try to guarantee that you’ll make your monthly payments and pay back the entire loan.
 A personal credit score allows lenders to make a judgement call about whether they’ll approve the loan.
 Generally, most lenders prefer a credit score of 700+, but there are exceptions.

-Amount of time in the business industry: Lenders will consider how long your company has been operating.
+Amount of time in the business industry — Lenders will consider how long your company has been operating.
 Most lenders require that your company be in business for 1–2 years before they’ll consider you for a loan.

 While loans can be risky, they can also benefit your company.
 You can get a business loan for a variety of reasons:

 This can depend on a number of factors, but don’t expect to walk out of your lender's office with a handful of money on day one.
-Assuming all documents are correct and present, it can still take weeks or months for your business loan to be accepted.
+Assuming all documents are correct and present, it can still take weeks or months for business lending to be accepted.
 Research each lender’s application and approval process before taking out the loan, just in case it takes longer than you thought.